baleshwar-mahto/smart-attendance-system/README.md

 ---
 ## Face detection algorithm - MTCNN in action
  ![Screenshot](mtcnn_action.png)
- The added advantange of MTCNN over some othe traditional face detection algorithm is that it can detect side view faces as well .
+ The added advantange of MTCNN over some of the othe traditional face detection algorithm is that it can detect side view faces as well and not only frontal faces .